gmedinat/gmedinat.github.io/research-highlights.md

     <!-- Image on the left of text -->
     <img src="{{ '/Figures/apjaaad02f6_lr_inv.png' | relative_url }}" alt="Data Plots" style="width: 300px; max-width: 100%; margin-right: 15px;">
     <p style="text-align: justify; flex: 1;">
-        In Medina et al. (2018), we performed a full analysis of HiTS' data to search for RR Lyrae stars in the distant halo.
+        In <a href="https://ui.adsabs.harvard.edu/#abs/2018ApJ...855...43M/abstract" target="_blank">Medina et al. (2018)</a>, we performed a full analysis of HiTS' data to search for RR Lyrae stars in the distant halo.
         We identified a total of 173 RR Lyrae stars over a ∼120 sq. deg. area, including both known RR Lyrae and new detections.
         We characterized the RR Lyrae samples in Milky Way satellites overlapping with the survey's footprint, namely the Sextans dwarf spheroidal galaxy, and the ultra-faint dwarf galaxies Leo IV and Leo V.